sanjp/bai_parser/README.md

 # Then you can use a custom writer to output the data as needed such as to a csv file
 MyCustomBAIWriter.write data

+# For a quick test to see the parsed data, run the executable against your data file and it will print the data to the screen
+bai_parse bai-file.txt
 ```

 ## Contributing